-Fifth boy brought out of Thai cave on second day of rescue, official says
+Two more people brought out of Thai cave on second day of rescue - witness

 On Sunday, divers held the first four boys close to bring them out, and each had to wear an oxygen mask to enable normal breathing, authorities said.

+Narongsak said rescuers had to tighten a guide rope as part of their preparations before this second phase of the rescue on Monday.

 Interior Minister Anupong Paochinda told reporters the four rescued boys rescued on Sunday were in good health in hospital but did not give details.
+There was no word on the condition of the fifth boy brought out earlier on Monday.

 Authorities have not confirmed the identity of the first four boys rescued.
 Some of the boys’ parents told Reuters they had not been told who had been rescued and that they were not allowed to visit the hospital.